CCheung96/software-tech-demo/docs/comp6010/python_lists.md

 ```

-## Passing lists to a function
+## Passing Lists to a Function

 Lists can be passed, just like any other variable, to a function.
 If you modify a list in a function, the actual list passed is also modified.